Here are featured collection, restoration and preservation works currently underway.

 An important non-flying item in the museum collection is a Link Trainer made by Link Aviation Devices of Binghampton, NY, USA.
 It is a model AN-T-18 (Army/Navy Trainer model 18).
 This type was used before and during WW2, mainly for training pilots in flying by instruments alone.
 The cosmetic overhaul has now been completed.

 Orion P-3C surveillance aircraft

-This is a major project which is well underway at the end of 2019.
+This is the major current project.
 The aircraft was donated to the museum by the RAAF in 2018.
-As the undercarriage span was too great for the Evans Head airstrip, it was landed at Lismore.
-It is now parked at the northern end of the aerodrome and museum volunteers have commenced the major works involved in readying it for road transport to the museum.
+As the undercarriage span was too great to land safely on the Evans Head airstrip, it was landed at Lismore.
+The gallery below shows the progression of work.

 Wasp rotary engine exhibit

 A new project underway involves cutting in sectioning a 7-cylinder Pratt & Whitney Wasp engine, so museum visitors can learn how these rotary engines operated.
 The work is being done by volunteer Nick in his home workshop.